laidav/hubfx/packages/hubfx/README.md

 1. add a tap option for neccessary side effects

-1. Bug in react use effect on component mount, wrapper not receivign firs dispatch message

 - timeout solved it

 1. Clean up initil state builder method